 11th October 2019 — Chinthurst has a strong wellbeing ethos and World Mental Health Day was an ideal opportunity to focus on the importance of looking after everyone’s mental health.
 Community was the theme for the day highlighting the benefits of talking and being together.

 The children arrived at school wearing a touch of yellow and enjoyed having their photos taken in a special #helloyellow photo booth.
 Much to everyone's delight, a teachers’ flash mob got the whole school dancing to ‘Happy’ by Pharrell Williams during morning break.
 Later in the day, the same flash mob lead a rendition of ‘We are the Champions’ by Queen to spread happiness around the school.

 The inaugural Time to Talk café in the school’s sports hall foyer was open to parents who dropped by for a coffee and a chat before getting on with their busy days.
 The café will be open to parents monthly going forward in recognition of the mental health benefits of being part of a supportive community.

 Headteacher, Cathy Trundle was delighted with the success of the day.
 ‘Being part of a community and having someone to talk to is such an important part of good health and wellbeing.
 At Chinthurst, all our children know they are loved and that their teachers are there to listen to them and support them.'

-Pupils join Little Chicks when they are 2 1/2 or Reception in the Autumn Term following their 4th Birthday.
-Places are also available to join directly into Years 1 to 6 but may be subject to assessment in Years 5&6.
+Pupils join Little Chicks when they are 2 1/2 or Reception in the Autumn term following their 4th Birthday.
+Places are also available to join directly into Years 1 to 6 but may be subject to assessment.

 Tours of the school and a meeting with the Headteacher can be arranged at a date and time of your choice by contacting the Admissions Registrar, Louise Hughes.